 When you start to plan the creation of your website for your business, startup or blog, one of the things I recommend is to check these online tools to help you understand more about your competitors and how they are handling their online resources.
 The goal is to have a better understanding of who your competitor’s clients are, and the things they are doing online that are working and not.

 Good artists copy, great artists steal. – Pablo Picasso

 One of the things to keep in mind is that you should not worry too much about what your competitors are doing.
 Use these tools merely to see what they are doing and is actually working for them.
 It is important not to follow your competitor’s too closely, it is vital that your personal or corporate brand is if not unique, at least different.
 I recommend you read Different by Youngme Moon, it’s a book about the importance of being different.

 Below are the 5 online tools to help you spy on your competitors (and yourself):

 Find competitor’s sites offering similar services and products

-These are online tools that help you find out about other sites that provide similar services and/or products to yours or whatever site you enter in their search box.
-For example, if you enter wordpress.com you might get a list and some details about sites like: Blogger, Livejournal, Typepad, etc. You get the idea right?
+These are online tools that help you find out about other sites that provide related services and/or products to yours or whatever website you enter in their search box.
+For example, if you enter wordpress.com, you might get a list and some details about sites like Blogger, Livejournal, Typepad, etc. You get the idea right?

 Get insights for any competitor’s website or app